ENQUIRE NOW

 School_Life_2_N1682_medium.jpg

-Tony is the principal cellist of the Huili Orchestra.
+Tony is the principal cellist of the Hiba Orchestra.
 His passion shines through when he speaks about playing his instrument.
 He describes the various gestures, bow speed and cadence that performers must perfect in order to be great.

 It is a challenge, he admits, but most things worth pursuing in life are.
 Brian praised Tony’s self-discipline, commenting on the fact that Tony, despite a heavy workload as a Grade 9 student, manages to practice Cello 9-10 hours every week, including full day practices before events and competitions.